pylint: disable=undefined-variable

 import math

 [docs] class Semiring[T](ABC): """ An abstract class that defines a semiring.
-Attributes ---------- additive_identity : T The additive identity of the semiring. multiplicative_identity : T The multiplicative identity of the semiring. add : method The addition operation for the semiring. multiply : method The multiplication operation for the semiring. get_path_weight : method Computes the overall weight of a single path by multiplying the weights of all edges in the path. get_path_set_weight : method Computes the overall weight of a set of paths by adding the weights of individual paths. get_path_set_weight_for_uncomputed_path_weights : method Computes the overall weight of a set of paths by first calculating the weight of each path and then summing these weights. check_membership : abstract method This method ensures that the values provided to it are members of the underlying set of the semiring.
-Raises a ``ValueError`` if not.
+Attributes ---------- additive_identity : T The additive identity of the semiring. multiplicative_identity : T The multiplicative identity of the semiring. add : method The addition operation for the semiring. multiply : method The multiplication operation for the semiring. get_path_weight : method Computes the overall weight of a single path by multiplying the weights of all edges in the path. get_path_set_weight : method Computes the overall weight of a set of paths by adding the weights of individual paths. check_membership : abstract method This method ensures that the values provided to it are members of the underlying set of the semiring.
+Raises a ``ValueError`` if not. convert_string_into_domain : abstract method This takes the string representation of a value and converts it into the underlying domain of the semiring.
 Examples -------- An example of initializing this object for the tropical semiring would be:: class TropicalSemiring(Semiring[float]): def __init__(self) -> None: super().__init__( add=min, multiply=lambda a, b: a + b, additive_identity=float('inf'), multiplicative_identity=0.0 ) References ---------- See this OpenFST paper for a relatively high-level discussion of weighted FSTs and semirings. https://www.openfst.org/twiki/pub/FST/FstBackground/ciaa.pdf Wikipedia discussion on semirings: https://en.wikipedia.org/wiki/Semiring See this paper for a more in-depth and technical weighted FST design discussion: https://www.cs.mun.ca/~harold/Courses/Old/Ling6800.W06/Diary/tcs.pdf See this textbook for the definitions of the different semirings used here, as well as the general mathematical underpinning of them, and their uses in/for FSTs: Lothaire, *Applied Combinatorics on Words* (Cambridge: Cambridge University Press, 2004), 200. """ def __init__( self, add: Callable[[T, T], T], multiply: Callable[[T, T], T], additive_identity: T, multiplicative_identity: T ) -> None: """ Initializes the semiring with the specified operations and identity elements.
 Parameters ---------- add : Callable[[T, T], T] A function that defines the addition operation for the semiring. multiply : Callable[[T, T], T] A function that defines the multiplication operation for the semiring. additive_identity : T The identity element for the addition operation. multiplicative_identity : T The identity element for the multiplication operation. """ self._add = add self._multiply = multiply self._additive_identity = additive_identity self._multiplicative_identity = multiplicative_identity @property def additive_identity(self) -> T: """ The additive identity of the semiring.
 Returns ------- T The additive identity. """ return self._additive_identity @property def multiplicative_identity(self) -> T: """ The multiplicative identity of the semiring.
 Returns ------- T The multiplicative identity. """ return self._multiplicative_identity

 [docs] def add(self, a: T, b: T) -> T: """ Performs the addition operation of the semiring.
 Parameters ---------- a : T The first operand. b : T The second operand.
 Returns ------- T The result of the addition.
 Note ----- Please note that this addition is not the standard "+" operation, but could be any associative, commutative binary operation that has an identity element **0**. """ return self._add(a, b)